mythril-forge/homebrew-spells/spells/cantrips/guidance.md

 # Guidance

-- [ ] Homebrew
+- [x] Homebrew

 ***0th-level divination***

 **Casting Time:** action

-**Duration:** 1 minute
+**Duration:** 5 minutes

 **Range:** touch

 **Tags:** verbal, somatic, concentration

+**Verbal Components:** a gentle excerpt of wisdom

+**Somatic Components:** touching the target with your hand

 ---

 ## Description
-You touch one willing creature.
-Once before the spell ends, the target can roll a `d4` and add the number rolled to one ability check of its choice.
-It can roll the die before or after making the ability check.
+You touch one willing creature granting it a mote of divine energy.
+Once before the spell ends, the target can use this mote of energy when they make an attack roll or ability check once before the spell ends.
+Doing so grants them a bonus `1d4` to their roll.
 The spell then ends.

 ---

-**Classes:** cleric, druid, artificer (revisited)
+**Classes:** cleric, druid, artificer

 **Sources:** PHB, page 248